ddragana/drafts/draft-damjanovic-websockets-https-rr.md

 advertised, is not supported and in this case, the client should fall back to using HTTP/1.1.

-If the "no-default-alpn" key is present the WebSocket Protocol over HTTP/1.1 is not supported by the endpoint.
+If the "no-default-alpn" key is present, the WebSocket Protocol over HTTP/1.1 is not supported by the endpoint.
 Otherwise, it might be supported whether the "wss" key is present or not.

-If the "wss" key is not present the client should not try using WebSockets over HTTP/2 and HTTP/3, and should directly use HTTP/1.1.
+If the "wss" key is not present, the client should not try using WebSockets over HTTP/2 and HTTP/3, and should directly use HTTP/1.1.